jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 These features are not a part of "core Raft", and so do not receive as much attention in the paper as the main consensus protocol.
-Log compaction is covered fairly thoroughly (in Figure 13), but leaves out some design details that are easy for a reader to get wrong:
+Log compaction is covered fairly thoroughly (in Figure 13), but leaves out some design details that you might miss if you read it too casually:

- - When snapshotting application state, Raft needs to make sure that the application state corresponds to the state following some known index in the Raft log.
+ - When snapshotting application state, you need to make sure that the application state corresponds to the state following some known index in the Raft log.
 This means that the application either needs to communicate to Raft what index the snapshot corresponds to, or that